-A short string describing the template, which will be shown during
+A short string describing the template, shown during selection.

-- A checkbox item.
-This only differs from the plain list item by the
+A checkbox item.
+This only differs from the plain list item by the default template.

-- a new line in the first table at the target location.
+A new line in the first table at the target location.
 Where

 :table-line-pos (see below).

 Specification of where the captured item should be placed.
-In Org mode
+In Org

-node.
+of this node.
 Other types will be added to the table or list in the

 Valid values are: